mkudija/mkudija.github.io/reading-notes/_md/~The Story of Israel.md

 ---
-aliases: [The Great Story of Israel]
+aliases [The Great Story of Israel]
 title: The Great Story of Israel
 author: Robert Barron
 category: Scripture